 TEST-calculateTest.xml

 Switch Run in Docker on and select Dockerfile.
-Fill in Describe in command line text area the content below and save.
+Fill in Describe in command line the content below and save.

 # Use official AgileTest CLI image as base